trdastidar/Fisherfaces_On_Hadoop/README.md

 This step is done on a single node.
 We compute the eigenvalues and eigenvectors of the S matrix.
-We then sort the eigenvalues in descending order and select the K = N - C largest eigenvalues and their corresponding eigenvectors.
+We then sort the eigenvalues in descending order and select the K1 largest eigenvalues and their corresponding eigenvectors.
 Let them be denoted by e (eigenvalues) and E (eigenvectors) respectively.
-E is an n X K matrix (i.e. each column is an eigenvector).
+E is an n X K1 matrix (i.e. each column is an eigenvector).
 These eigenvectors are also called eigenfaces.

+For a pure Eigenfaces implementation (i.e. without the LDA stage), a small number of eigenvectors (typically < 100) are sufficient for face detection.
+However, in case of Fisherfaces, usually a larger number of eigenvectors are used.
+The original paper [Belheumer et al. 1997] takes K1 = N - C. However, in case of large N,
+N - C can actually be larger than n!
+We experimented with this number, and found that it can be reduced.
+We have kept this parameter (K1), as configurable.
+Please see the section on '*Choosing K1 and K2*' for details.

 #### Step 5: Compute the eigenfaces representation of each image ####